ted-spence-avalara/developer-dot/_posts/2018-04-19-introducing-the-new-python-sdk.md

 <br />
 **<u>Add credentials to your client object</u>**

-Unlike `ping`, most methods in our REST V2 API requires you to be authenticated in order to associate those information provided by you with your account.
+Unlike `ping`, most methods in our REST V2 API require you to be authenticated to associate the information you provided to your account.
 To find out if a method requires authentication, visit our [API Reference](https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/) page.
 To add credential on the current client object:
 ```
   client = client.add_credentials('USERNAME/ACCOUNT_ID', 'PASSWORD/LICENSE_KEY')
 ```
-The `add_credential` method will hash your username/password, or account_id/license_key pair and attach to every call made by your client object, meaning you only have to add credential once to each client you prepare to use.
+The `add_credential` method will hash your username/password, or account_id/license_key pair and attach to every call made by your client object, meaning you only have to add credential once to each client you are using.

-To verify that you have added a valid credential, simply call the `ping` method again, this time in the response text you should see "authenticated: true".
+To verify that you have added a valid credential, simply call the `ping` method again, this time in the response text you should see "authenticated: true" in the response text.

 <br />
 **<u>To create a transaction using your client object</u>**

-Now our client object is authenticated, we can call the create_transaction method which calls the [CreateTransaction API](https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/CreateTransaction/)
+Now that our client object is authenticated, we can call the create_transaction method which calls the [CreateTransaction API](https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/CreateTransaction/)
 ```
   transaction_response = client.create_transaction(tax_document)
   print(transaction_reaponse.text())